-Sometimes, even in a room full of people, we feel alone.
-There is noise, conversations, messages… yet something inside feels quiet and empty.
+Sometimes, even in a room full of people, we can feel completely alone.
+There are conversations, messages, and people around us, yet something inside feels quiet, distant, and empty.

-It is a strange feeling, where everything looks normal outside, but inside there is a subtle gap that we cannot explain.
+It is a strange experience.
+From the outside, life appears normal, but within, there is a subtle sense of disconnection that is difficult to explain.

 In today’s fast-paced life, we are always connected to the outside world.
 Messages, reels, notifications… something is always happening around us, and our attention is constantly pulled outward.